ramos453/Understanding-Artificial-Intelligence/LLMs/README.md

-# Large Language Models (LLMs)
+# Sub-Lessons on Artificial Intelligence

-This directory contains projects and experiments focused on Large Language Models.
-Here you'll find:
+This directory contains projects and experiments focused on the fundamentals of LLM's:

 ## Contents
-- Implementations and fine-tuning of various LLM architectures
-- Prompt engineering techniques and best practices
+- Foundations of RAG systems and how they work
+- How to determine the quality of a RAG system's outputs
-- Model evaluation and benchmarking
+- Fundamentals of Tokens, Context Windows and Chunking
-- Integration examples with popular LLM frameworks
-- Research notes and learning materials

-## Getting Started
-This section will be updated as projects are added to showcase practical applications and deep understanding of LLM technologies.

-## Projects
-*Projects will be added here as development progresses*
+- Word embeddings used in LLM's
+- Difference in major LLM's (Claude, OpenAI, ..)